rebeccaestes/react-tutorial/tutorial.md

 <h4>Looping Through Properties</h4>

 OK, so we can display properties through their index number.
 We should be able to display them all by looping through them, right?
-Well, sort of.
+We can!

 We're going to create a new component to do this.
 This new component will be a list of all our favorite things, so let's call it ListOfThings.
 Inside ListOfThings, we'll be printing out the component AFavoriteThing, once for every object in our data.
 Here's how we do this: